 You know the Gibson Les Paul is one of the most legendary guitars in history, for just about every style of music.
-Epiphone is owned by Gibson, and builds budget versions of some of Gibson’s most classic guitars.
-The Epiphone Les Paul Studio is a stripped-down version of the Les Paul, with all the important stuff minus fancy bindings, inlays and other ornate appointments.
+Epiphone is owned by Gibson and builds budget versions of some of Gibson’s most classic guitars.
+The Epiphone Les Paul 100 is a stripped-down version of the Les Paul, with all the important stuff minus fancy bindings, inlays, and other ornate appointments.

-This makes it more affordable without sacrificing sound.
-This is guitar at home in any genre, from rock to metal to country, blues and jazz.
+This is a guitar at home in any genre, from rock to metal to country, blues, and jazz.
 That, along with Epiphone quality, is why it made this list.

-- Mahogany body with carved top.
+- Mahogany body.
 Mahogany is the deep, resonant tonewood that gives the Les Paul its distinctive sound.

-- Two Epiphone Alnico Classic open-coil humbuckers, three-way pickup selector switch, volume and tone control for each pickup.
+- Epiphone 650R/700T humbuckers, three-way pickup selector switch, volume and tone control for each pickup.

 - Tune-o-matic bridge with stopbar tailpiece.

 Also Consider: The Epiphone Les Paul Studio was previously on this list, but I removed it due to a price increase.
-Still, it is a good guitar for the money, as is the Epiphone G-400 PRO is another great guitar that will fit into your price range.
-This is based on the Gibson SG, and features many similar appointments, including covered Alnico Classic humbuckers for that legendary Gibson sound.
+Still, it is a good guitar for the money, as is the Epiphone G-400 PRO.
+The G-400 is based on the Gibson SG and features many similar appointments, including covered Alnico Classic humbuckers for that legendary Gibson sound.